fo-dicom/fo-dicom/Documentation/v5/usage/binding_redirect.md

+*This documentation is outdated and shall be reworked for fo-dicom 5*

 After updating the *fo-dicom* package via *NuGet* in for example your web application, you may encounter a reflection type load exception where the loader error property of that exception indicates that:
 > Dicom.dll version 1.0.0.xx couldn't be found.